 Most industries and businesses continue to face several challenges, despite the ones overcome caused by the global pandemic.
 The payments industry is no exception, and it’s during these difficult times it is even more important to understand the key challenges, so agencies are able to manage and overcome them.
-When it comes to the future of payment processing and point-of-sale (POS) systems, three challenges come to mind:
+Where the future of point-of-sale (POS) systems and payment processing is concerned, three key challenges come to mind:

 - True partnership

 These are the three areas agencies should be focusing on.
-Here are some insights into how agencies can tackle these challenges to make payment processing easier for their clients.
+Here are some insights into how agencies can approach these obstacles to make payment processing a simpler ordeal for their clients.

-Insurance agencies will need to make savvy decisions about the improvements required to make sure their customers can pay any way they want – from cash to card to mobile contactless payments.
-That means third party providers need to be prepared to help insurance agencies understand their processing options and advise them on the most cost-effective and high-impact choices available.
+Insurance agencies are going to have to make discerning choices about the required improvements to enable their customers to pay – whether it's cash, card, or contactless mobile payments.
+As a result, third party providers must be equipped to assist insurance agencies in understanding their processing options and offer the most high-impact and cost-effective choices available.

 The biggest hurdle agencies will continue to experience is selecting the right payment processing partner.

-Deloitte’s report on payment trends explains that the greater prevalence of exponential technologies – distributed ledger technology (DLT) and cryptocurrencies, Internet of Things (IoT) as point of sale (POS), digital wallets, tokenization, and more – will expand consumers’ and merchants’ options for how to pay and receive payment1.
+Deloitte’ trends analyzes that the increased popularity of "exponential technologies" – Internet of Things (IoT) as point of sale (POS), cryptocurrencies and distributed ledger technology (DLT), digital wallets, tokenization, and more – will expand consumers’ and merchants’ options for how to pay and receive payment1.

 This further emphasizes the importance of having the right payments provider that will futureproof their business so they’re able to accept any type of payment a policyholder wants to present to them.

-For example, while support for mobile payments like Apple Pay, Samsung Pay, and other digital wallets continue to evolve, agencies need to implement the right software in place so they can approach new mobile payment processors to discuss adding their services in the future.
+For example, while support for mobile payments like Apple Pay, Samsung Pay, and other digital wallets continue to evolve, agencies need to implement the right software as a foundation so in the future, new mobile payment processors can be approached to talk about upgrading their services.

 It’s critical to find a payments provider that is committed to understanding exactly what their clients need to manage payments right now and years from now.
 With the speed at which the world and technology are changing, it’s hard to predict beyond a few years.

-The partnership a payments provider has with its clients is the essential driver behind all these future improvements.
-Why?
-Because there are more POS players in the market than ever, and the options can be overwhelming, especially for a new agency.
+The partnership a payments provider has with its clients is the essential driver behind all these future improvements because the market is flooded with more and more POS players and for a new agency, that can be overwhelming.
 It would be vital for an agency to adopt a platform with a provider that simplifies the process and reduces confusion.

-It’s important for a payments partner to understand the client’s business inside and out, to know what types of payments they want to accept.
+It’s important for a payments partner to understand the client’s business inside and out, to be decisive in what different types of payment will be accepted.
 Then, it’s possible to deliver a custom solution that’s cost-effective and reliable and will result in the futureproofing they need.

-So, there you have it – the three things to focus on going forward.
-Agencies should always be searching for thoughtful partnerships with forward-thinking payments providers that will provide the best experience for their customers today and every day ahead.
+These are the three key challenges to focus on going forward.
+Agencies should always be searching for thoughtful partnerships with forward-thinking payments providers that will provide for their customers the best experience now and in the future.